 - Representing a developer/commercial landlord in connection with filing suit for torts arising out of a gasoline spill

-Within Saul Ewing, Indira is the chair of the Diversity Committee and a driving force behind the firm's diversity initiatives.
+Within Saul Ewing Arnstein & Lehr, Indira is the chair of the Diversity & Inclusion Committee and a driving force behind the firm's diversity and inclusion initiatives.
 She has organized several internal diversity retreats for the firm; coordinated the firm's sponsorship of and participation in numerous diversity conferences, events and programs throughout its geographic footprint; and spoken on diversity topics.
 She also served on the steering committee that formed the firm's Women’s Development Initiative and, as a founding member, organized the first networking event for the firm’s female attorneys and female clients.

 While in law school, Indira interned at the U.S. Equal Employment Opportunity Commission (EEOC) where she assisted the administrative law judges of the EEOC with preparing for hearings and drafting opinions for employment discrimination cases.
 She is also the author of "Comment: The Evolving, Yet Still Inadequate, Protections Afforded Battered Immigrant Women," published in Volume 5 of the University of Maryland Law Journal of Race, Religion, Gender and Class.